ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 	* **Step 4**.
 Wait for printing finish.
 	* **Step 5**.
 Wait the hotend cool down,  depending on the ambient temperature and it shoudl be lower than 25 degree.
 	* **Step 6**.
 Do **Prepare>>Move Axis>>Move Z** to move the Z axis to about 40mm.
 	* **Step 7**.
-Do **Control>>Repeat Print>>Push Arm Test** on the LCD MENU to push the arm and check if the prints can be removed by the arm.
+Do **Control>>Repeat Print>>Push Arm Test** on the LCD MENU to push the arm and check if the printed object can be removed by the arm.
-If the above operation can successfully remove the prints, you can start the repeat printing function on the LCD menu and test it.
+If the above operation can successfully remove the printed object, you can start the repeat printing function on the LCD menu and test it.
 + **DemoRep.gcode**: This file is almost the same with **Demo.gcode**, but a M182 command is added in the "start G-code" while slicing, so you don't need to start the "Automatic repeat printing" from the LCD screen.

 ## 11. Advanced feature    [return to contents>>][0]
 ### 11-1.
 Add print base
-- [ ] **TODO: To add an instruction about how to add a base on 3d prints.**
+- [ ] **TODO: To add an instruction about how to add a base under the printed object.**
 ### 11-2.
 Add bed cooling FAN
 - [ ] **TODO: To add an instruction about how to add the hot bed cooling fan.**
 ### 11-3.
 Print another gcode file
-- [ ] **TODO: To add an instruction about how to print different 3d prints.**
+- [ ] **TODO: To add an instruction about how to print another gcode file.**

 [0]:https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/Auto_Repeat_Printing#contents
 [1]:https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/Auto_Repeat_Printing#1-brief-introduction---return-to-contents